duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

 **Avoiding Detection**

-Identifying the key data points and understanding how a system might be set up to monitor for these exploitations helps the offensive SIEM engineer test the cybersecurity of a system more thoroughly.
+Identifying the key data points and understanding how monitoring system alerts are generated helps the offensive SIEM engineer avoid detection.
+This expands the scope of potential system vulnerabilities not already accounted for.

 Monitoring - Identify alerts, metrics, and thresholds